my.games - How a top entertainment brand unified its PR and doubled response rates YoY

 • Made it possible to of the brand's comms across audiences and geographies

-• Using tagging and segmentation within his contact database allows Maikel to target key audiences rather than blasting journalists with spaghetti (I think that's how we put it?)
+• Using tagging and segmentation within his PR CRM allows Maikel to target key audiences rather than blasting journalists with spaghetti (I think that's how we put it?)

 • Having oversight over not only helps Maikel to tailor campaigns to be more effective, but also provides concrete data to back up his decisions when reporting to C-suite